ansibleguy76/ansibleforms/docs/forms.md

 comments: false

 # Hero section
-title: Configuration
+title: Forms.yaml
 description: |
-  Configure AnsibleForms using 1 or more yaml files.
+  Configuring AnsibleForms is done using 1 or more yaml files.<br>
-  The master yaml file is <code>forms.yaml</code> and is the heart of your forms.
+  The master yaml file is <code>forms.yaml</code> and is the heart of your forms.<br><br>
+  This file is so important, this is likely the most important part of this help documentation.
 # Micro navigation
 micro_nav: true